 After initial research, we first selected the variables that affect the sales volume, and then we put these variables into the machine learning model to investigate if they have a further impact on sales rank.
 The key features are categorized into four groups: star-rating of reviews, quantity of reviews, quality of reviews and control variables.
 We list all the variables we have considered in a table (Table 1)

-Most features are aggregated into different time frames; for example, we count the numbers of reviews that appear in a one-week span and also in onemonth period.
+Most features are aggregated into different time frames; for example, we count the numbers of reviews that appear in a one-week span and also in one-month period.
 The reason for taking a different time frame is because we are curious whether recent or older reviews have a larger effect on sales rank.
 Besides time frame, we also created lagged variables for certain features, because we consider that reviews may have a momentum impact on the sales rank.
 Amazon usually posts the customer reviews 72 hours after they are created.
 Therefore, it is likely that today’s sales rank may only reflect last week’s reviews and sales performance.